DevvitIO/ReallyAnnoyingDirectory/CODE_OF_CONDUCT.md

 If anyone tells you to stop doing something that was mentioned above it's expected you'll do so.

-If for some insane reason I, or anyone else in charge of maintaining this repo/organization start behaving like this, I expect/ would appreciate someone telling me / them to stop being an asshole.
+If for some reason I, or anyone else in charge of maintaining this repo/organization start behaving like this, I expect/would appreciate someone telling me / them to stop being an asshole.

 ## 6. Reporting Guidelines